Disclosure: This post may contain affiliate links from Amazon and other networks which means I earn from qualifying purchases.

 Want to hear about the sex?
 Yeah, I know you do.
 We just talked about sexy men and kittens, I’m sure everyone is a bit hot and bothered.
 It’s fine, we’re all friends here.
 The sex is steamy, more so than I was expecting for a new adult book.
 Consent was very clearly established, which I absolutely loved.
 The dirty talk was lovely to read and it was very sweet how he embraced things he knew turned her own, like playing up the potential of being caught.

 I only have one little complaint, and it’s not really a complaint mostly just an annoyance.
 But I think it needs to be addressed.
 You see when people experience arousal, they tend to lose the ability to exercise rational thought and sound judgment.
 They get caught up in the moment and don’t think about the consequences of forgoing a condom, for example.
-Maybe I’m old fashioned but the STI and protection talk seems pretty risky to have after a couple orgasms when he’s ready to push into her.
-Who’s thinking clearly after orgasms?
+Maybe I’m old fashioned but the STI and protection talk seems pretty risky to have in the middle of the act.
+Who’s thinking clearly then?
 That hardly seems like the time to have the you-might-want-to-get-tested-after-this conversation.

 Overall, Too Hard to Resist, was a wonderfully engaging book that put a goofy grin on my face.
 I’d recommend this book to anyone looking for a light-hearted read to keep you company on the beach.